Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 ```

 Heterogeneous jobs can also be defined in job files.
 There, it is required to separate multiple
-components by a line containing the directive `"#SBATCH hetjob`.
+components by a line containing the directive `#SBATCH hetjob`.

 ```bash
 #!/bin/bash